thackerbroadcasting/docs/docs/legal/privacy-policy.md

 In accordance with applicable law, we are not obligated to provide or delete consumer information that is de-identified in response to a consumer request or to re- identify individual data to verify a consumer request.

-**Right to Non-Discrimination for the Exercise of a Consumer’s Privacy Rights.** We will not discriminate against you if you exercise your privacy rights.
+**Right to Non-Discrimination for the Exercise of a Consumer's Privacy Rights.** We will not discriminate against you if you exercise your privacy rights.

 **Verification process.** Upon receiving your request, we will need to verify your identity to determine you are the same person about whom we have the information in our system.
 These verification efforts require us to ask you to provide information so that we can match it with information you have previously provided us.
 For instance, depending on the type of request you submit, we may ask you to provide certain information so that we can match the information you provide with the information we already have on file, or we may contact you through a communication method (e.g., phone or email) that you have previously provided to us.
 We may also use other verification methods as the circumstances dictate.